 After pursuing complaints to a number of public bodies, Robbie came to PILA looking to challenge the State’s failure to put in place mechanisms to enable him to vote in secret.

 PILA sought a legal opinion from Michael Lynn SC on the legal basis for challenging the current method of voting.
 The opinion found that Ireland is currently in breach of its obligations to the EU under the Convention on the Rights of People with Disabilities, and the time was opportune to challenge current procedures in advance of the European elections in May 2014.
 PILA then approached Eversheds Solicitors to come on board on a pro bono basis.

-Robbie has taken his case to the High Court in a bid to assert the constitutional right of all visually impaired people to participate fully in democratic decision making processes.
-The case is currently ongoing, having been heard in the High Court for five days July 2016.
-PILA has continued support Robbie and the Blind Legal Alliance throughout the process.
+Robbie took his case to the High Court in a bid to assert the constitutional right of all visually impaired people to participate fully in democratic decision making processes.
+The case initially yielded a positive result in November 2016, when the State introduced regulations to provide for template voting in referenda for persons with a visual impairment.

 After nine days in the High Court, the case succeeded in March 2017 in securing a declaration that the State had a duty to put a mechanism in place to facilitate visually impaired persons to vote in secret.
 The case provided clarity to public bodies on their obligations to enact regulations and to engage with interested members of the public.
 It also established that there is an onus on public bodies to identitfy the rationale where a particular ‘duty’ cannot be vindicated for economic or practical reasons.